sudoevans/burr/CONTRIBUTING.rst

 CLI
 ---

-Burr comes with a `cli` that is both user/developer facing.
+Apache Burr comes with a `cli` that is both user/developer facing.

 **this is required in order to publish, do not do so otherwise**